-Below we share our top Things To Do In Lisbon, Portugal and around the city.
-We loved the warmth, grit and personality of the city and had a blast exploring in Lisbon and just outside the city in Sintra and Belem.
+Below we share our top Things To Do In Lisbon, Portugal and around the city (you wont want to miss Sintra and Belem).
+We loved the warmth, grit and personality of this Portugal city and had a blast exploring in Lisbon and just outside the city in Sintra and Belem.

 The post will start off with a high-level list of the things you don’t want to miss when you visit Lisbon from food to activities and great day trips from Lisbon.
 We will talk about how long to stay in Lisbon, how to get there, and do you need a car?